ajosedev/knowledge/literature notes/A Cloud Guru - AWS Certified Solutions Architect - Associate (SAA-C02).md

 Recommendation: Be able to create a VPC from memory before the exam.

 Creating a VPC creates a route table and access control list (ACL) automatically.
-It does not create any subnets automically.
+It does not create any subnets automatically.

 Think of a subnet as a virtual firewall(?)
 A public subnet is internet accessible, a private subnet is not.